bi-labor/es-mssql/docs/exercise3.md

    - Direct the output of the previous _Sort_ component here.
    - Open the component settings dialog by double clicking the component box.
-   - Create a new _Connection manager_ that connects to the database.
-Use the same connection settings as before.
+   - Use the connection manager created before.
    - Select the users table you created as target.

      ![Integration Services ADO NET Destination settings](images/exercise/is-users-adonet-destination.png)